 ‘¡Silencio, silencio he dicho!’: Lorca and censorship

 During January 2018, TSF collaborated with Durham University in the delivery of drama-based Spanish language workshops for students studying A Level Spanish.
+We will retour this project to schools in 2021.

 The workshops took place on the following dates: